mediafellows/bikeshop/README.md

    bundle install
    ```

+3. Choose your database.
+Postgres is setup by default in `config/database.yml` but there is a config for sqlite there as well

-3. Set up and seed the databases:
+4. Set up and seed the databases:
    ```
    bin/rails db:setup
    ```